Ahmedheweidy/Qoutes/README.md

 # Qoutes-website-
-responsive website made with pure js( vanilla js ) , html and css for viewing one quote at a time from many category without using Api.
+responsive website made with pure js( vanilla js ) , html and css for viewing one quote at a time from many categories without using Api.